rgbkrk/is-this-your-pipe/README.md

 Is this your pipe?
 ==================

-# Hijacking the Build Pipeline
+# Hijacking (and Securing) the Build Pipeline

 These are the talk materials for a submitted talk on credential and infrastructure hijacking from public repositories.

+## Abstract

-Developers on the web rely heavily on web infrastructure that is out of their control now a days.
-Packages get pulled from Ruby gems, PyPI, npm, Chef cookbooks get pulled from GitHub to build millions of nodes every day, builds happen on Travis CI.
+Developers on the web rely heavily on web infrastructure that is out of their control nowadays.
+Packages get pulled from Ruby gems, PyPI, and npm.
+Chef cookbooks get pulled from GitHub to build millions of nodes every day.
+Builds happen on Travis CI or Jenkins.
 The dependencies are all over the place.

+As software developers, especially those building services for the web, we rely on tools to automate building code, running tests, and even deploying services.
+What happens when you're too trusting of CI/CD pipelines?

 ## Avenues of attack